Billings Clinic turns to St. John's to help handle surge in COVID-19 patients

 On Friday afternoon, Billings Clinic had 20 open beds, Ellner said.
 When it comes to critical care, however, the Intensive Care Unit is full, he said.
 Billings Clinic has 24 ICU beds.

-To cope with the surge in cases, the hospital has enhanced another area of the hospital and remodeled office space to double that ICU capacity, Ellner said.
+To cope with the surge in cases, the hospital has enhanced another area of their campus and remodeled office space to double that 24-ICU-bed capacity, Ellner said.
 In terms of other supplies needed to care for COVID-19 patients, Ellner said Billings Clinic has been able to purchase more ventilators and personal protective equipment.

 Still, hospital staff are stretched thin, he said.